phuquocchamp/ddd-linkedhub-application/docs/git-workflow.md

 ### 🔄 Branching Strategy

 - **main**: The production-ready branch.
 It contains the latest stable code that is deployed to production.
-- **develop**: The integration branch for upcoming releases.
+- **dev**: The integration branch for upcoming releases.
 It reflects the latest development changes and is used for testing and staging.
 - **feature/**: Feature branches for new features or enhancements (e.g., `feature/add-user-auth`).
 - **bugfix/**: Branches for fixing bugs in the `develop` or `main` branch (e.g., `bugfix/fix-login-error`).
 - **hotfix/**: Branches for urgent fixes in production (e.g., `hotfix/patch-auth-service`).